 The major differences between output by industries of the City of Swan and Western Australia were:

-- A larger percentage of output by Wholesale Trade (7.8% compared to 2.9%)
+- A larger percentage of output by Transport, Postal and Warehousing (7.9% compared to 3.7%)